I’d never attempted a self-portrait

 – The Zen of Creativity: Cultivating Your Artistic Life by John Daido Loori (1931 – 2009)

 This intrigued me.
-For many years now part of my own art practice has been to use the single, horizontal brushstroke to express the exhalation of my breath.
-It’s a contemplative practice I’ve written about before on this blog (see the links below), and one that continues whatever the vagaries of my life.
+For many years now, part of my own art practice has been to use a single, horizontal brushstroke to express the exhalation of my breath.
+It’s a contemplative practice I’ve written about before on this blog (see the links below), and one that continues – whatever the vagaries of my life.
 It’s clear to me that my breathscribe paintings are my suijo, my “concentrated breathing tool”.
 They show me how my breath is doing.
 Which in turn reveals what my mind is doing.
 And that tells me everything about how my Life is doing.

 So in that sound you have to put in your guts, your strength and your own specialness.
 And what you are putting in then is your own Life and your own Life Force.
 When you hear some music or hear some sound, if for some reason you like it very well; the reason is that sound is in balance or in harmony with your pulse.
 And so making a sound, you try to make various different sounds that imitate various different sounds of the universe, but what you are finally making is your own sound, the sound of yourself.

 My outer life has vanished,